History of the Rolling Paper Industry

 Rolling Papers in the Old World

-As tobacco became more and more of a precious commodity in Europe, however, people started coming up with unique ways to conserve and smoke this novel substance.
+As tobacco became more and more of a precious commodity in Europe, people started coming up with unique ways to conserve and smoke this novel substance.
 While people in the Americas had been smoking tobacco since around 6000 BC, Europeans had never had a single puff of this addictive substance until the colonization of North and South America began in the mid-1400s.

 Without having access to dried tobacco leaves or similar rolling materials, peasants in Spain and other parts of Europe had a hard time using this leftover tobacco until someone had the bright idea to roll the discarded tobacco in scraps of newspaper.
-In their desperation, these peasants neither knew nor cared that these newspaper scraps contained dangerous chemicals like lead and cadmium.
-Rather, they puffed away and marveled at their luck and ingenuity.
+In desperation, these peasants neither knew nor cared that these newspaper scraps contained dangerous chemicals like lead and cadmium.
+Instead, they puffed away and marveled at their luck and ingenuity.

 The Dawn of an Industry

 While Alexandro would perish before his family name became associated with rolling papers across the continent, his descendants carried the torch forward and founded the Lacroix Rolling Paper company in 1736.
-Near the beginning of the 19th century, Lacroix Rolling Paper received its first big contract from Napoleon, who was fresh from rising to dominance after the French Revolution.
+Near the beginning of the 19th century, Lacroix Rolling Paper received its first big contract from Napoleon, fresh from rising to dominance after the French Revolution.

 Rolling Papers in the Modern World

-Whenever anyone in the Western world wanted to roll up a cigarette in the century between 1850 and 1950, they reached for a Rizla paper.
+Whenever anyone in the Western world wanted to roll up a cigarette between 1850 and 1950, they reached for a Rizla paper.
 The Lacroix family continued to increase its fame and fortune on both sides of the Atlantic Ocean, and in 1942, they invented the gum strip at the edge of rolling papers that remains a staple of the industry to this day.

 Today's Rolling Papers